bklogic/java-data-access-client/README.md

 ## JWT Based Authentication

-JDAC will send a bearer token with service request, if a JWT provider is configured as follows:
+A JWT bearer token will be sent with service request, if a JWT provider is configured as follows:

 ```groovy
 JwtProvider jwtProvider = new SimpleJwtProvider().setJwt("myJwtString")